pbissonho/koin.dart/README.md

 - Dependencies are instances only when needed.
   * Its class is instant when used for the first time.
 Koin has a implementation of [Lazy](https://www.lordcodes.com/articles/the-power-of-lazy-properties-in-kotlin) by Kotlin to provide this functionality.
-- Integration with the life cycle of widgets in Flutter without depending on the context.

 - Very tested
   * Which tests were all ported from the original version, so expect the same internal behavior as the Kotlin version.